jdsiegel/chef-orch_app/README.md

 * user          - the app's user account
 * ruby\_version - the app's ruby version.
 It is compiled by ruby\_build
+* port          - the starting port number, set as the PORT env variable for your foreman processes.
+Defaults to 5000
 * bundler\_version (optional) - A version of bundler specific to this app